-- A. Check the pressure setting on the gauge of the MIC (positive or negative). - B. Enter the MIC through the glove/sleeve ports. - C. Verify the outer airlock door is closed. - D. Open the interior air lock door and transfer the tray into the MIC - E. Begin the sterile compounding preparation using proper procedures and aseptic technique.
+- A. Check the pressure setting on the gauge of the 797P (positive). - B. Enter the 797P through the glove/sleeve ports. - C. Verify the outer airlock door is closed. - D. Open the interior air lock door and transfer the tray into the 797P. - E. Begin the sterile compounding preparation using proper procedures and aseptic technique.
 There are no restrictions for positioning the items.

-Aseptic manipulations are to occur in the direct compounding area of the isolation chamber.

-- 1. Spray all entry ports or ampoule necks.
+Aseptic manipulations are to occur in the direct compounding area of the isolation chamber. - 1.
+Spray all entry ports or ampoule necks.
 Enter medication ports using proper needle size, inserting needle bevel up and downward pressure. - 2.
 Reconstitute medications, as needed, using appropriate diluents, volume, and syringe. - 3.
 Check medications, diluents, and volumes to be used for the preparation with the IV label. - 4.
 Withdraw desired amount of medication using an appropriate size syringe and needle.
 Inject into the infusion bag as needed.
 (Remove air bubbles from the syringe to obtain an accurate measurement.) - 5.
 Mix/agitate the admixture after each addition and at the end of the preparation. - 6.
 Visually inspect the final preparation for incompatibility, particulate matter, and color changes.
 If the final preparation is 'defective', dispose of the item and prepare an additional dose. - 7.
 Compress IV bag to detect leaks. - 8.
 Place a tamper evident seal over the injection port or syringe tip. - 9.
 Document beyond use date and time on the IV label.
 Initial the label as 'prepared by'.
-Affix the IV label and any auxiliary labels (filters, storage requirements) to the final preparation. - 10.
-Verify that the outer airlock door is closed.
+Affix the IV label and any auxiliary labels (filters, storage requirements) to the final preparation.

+- 10. Verify that the outer airlock door is closed.
 Place the finished preparation, the additive(s) and diluent(s) into the tray.
-Place into the airlock chamber.
-(If the preparation is a hazardous substance, insert the finished preparation into a properly labeled zip lock transport bag.)
-NOTE: Review MIC operations video for secondary containment procedures - 11.
-Discard syringes, needles and trash into the appropriate containers attached to the MIC. - 12.
-Sanitize/clean the surfaces of the MIC including gloves and sleeves. - 13.
-Verify the inner airlock door is closed and remove the finished preparation for checking and delivery.
+Place into the airlock chamber. - 11.
+Discard syringes, needles and trash into the appropriate containers attached to the 797P. - 12.
+Sanitize/clean the surfaces of the 797P including gloves and sleeves. - 13.
+Verify the inner airlock door is closed and remove the finished preparation for checking and delivery. - 14.
+Multi-dose vials are dated and initialed upon opening.
+After compounding has occurred; the partial vials are immediately placed into the proper storage area. - 15.
+Partial single dose vials (no preservative) are immediately discarded after use.